-- (a) A plain language disclosure of the subscription, including: - (i) The terms under which the pricing will be calculated over the life of the contract and a good faith estimate of the subscription price expressed as a monthly rate or on a per kilowatt-hour basis; - (ii) Whether any charges may increase during the course of service, and, if so, how much advance notice is provided to the subscriber. - (b) Contract provisions regulating the disposition or transfer of a subscription, as well as the costs or potential costs associated with such a disposition or transfer; - (c) All nonrecurring (one-time) charges; - (d) All recurring (monthly, yearly) charges; - (e) A statement of contract duration, including the initial time period and any rollover provision; - (f) Terms and conditions for early termination, including:
+- (a) A plain language disclosure of the subscription, including: - (i) The terms under which the pricing will be calculated over the life of the contract and a good faith estimate of the subscription price expressed as a monthly rate or on a per kilowatt-hour basis; - (ii) Whether any charges may increase during the course of service, and, if so, how much advance notice is provided to the subscriber. - (b) Contract provisions regulating the disposition or transfer of a subscription, as well as the costs or potential costs associated with such a disposition or transfer; - (c) All nonrecurring (one-time) charges; - (d) All recurring (monthly, yearly) charges; - (e) A statement of contract duration, including the initial time period and any rollover provision; - (f) Terms and conditions for early termination, including: - (i) Any penalties that the Project Developer may charge to the subscriber; and

-\45 days of lead time for compliance with new requirements are provided pursuant to the 2022 Long-Term Renewable Resources Procurement Plan, § 9.3.3, and the Final Order in ICC Docket No. 19-0995 at 56, 62.
+^{}This document was published at least 45 days of lead time for compliance with new requirements are provided in advance of the date by which compliance is required, in accordance with pursuant to the 2022 Long Term Renewable Resources Procurement Plan, § 9.3.3, and the Final Order in ICC Docket No. 19-0995 at 56, 62.